Our Vision for English

 - using their developing imagination, inventiveness and critical awareness; and

 - with a suitable technical vocabulary to articulate their responses.

 In Reception, pupils have daily phonics lessons, using the Read Write Inc. programme.
 Cross-curricular planning in Reception is based around core texts and pupils develop their literacy, comprehension and vocabulary skills through daily input sessions.
 Pupils have opportunities to develop their communication, language and literacy skills on a daily basis in both adult led and child initiated activities.

 In Key Stage 2 pupils continue to develop their reading and comprehension with a daily Destination Reader session.
-Destination Reader is an approach to teaching reading for Key Stage 2 pupils.
+The original Destination Reader programme is an approach to teaching reading for Key Stage 2 pupils.
 Daily sessions incorporate the modelling of reading strategies and application of the same through independent and paired reading.
 The approach encompasses the key principles of effective reading provision and fully meets the requirements of the national curriculum.
 It builds a culture of reading for pleasure and purpose.

 Curriculum Design in English

 At Peterhouse we deliver our Reading Curriculum through two programmes - Read Write Inc. and Destination Reader.